nuhil/javascript-handbook/README.md

 ## Imperative VS Object Oriented VS Functional Approach
 ---
-A simple use case where users are prompted to input some words after clicking on a button and they get back all words capitalized their first letter; could be solved by all different paradigm.
+A simple use case where users are prompted to input some words after clicking on a button and they get back all words capitalized their first letter; could be solved by all different paradigms.
 ### Imperative
 ```js
 var result;